mahavedalla/mahavedalla/docs/questions/jati/whether-there-is-an-intermediate-state-between-birth-and-death.md

-# Whether there is an intermediate state between birth and death?
+Question: Whether there is an intermediate state between birth and death?
 Answer in Brief: -
  Category: Jāti
 Sutta References: SN 12:12; SN 22.87